Mexican Flan de Calabaza (pumpkin flan)

 • Do not stir the caramel: I know is tempting, but you don’t need to stir the sugar, just be patient and it will nicely melt and become golden brown.

-• Bake it at baño maría: Aka water bath, is key for the perfect smooth and creamy pumpkin flan as the steam will add moisture and bake slowly preventing a chunky texture.
+• Bake it in a water bath: This is key for a perfectly smooth and creamy pumpkin flan as the steam will add moisture and bake slowly preventing a chunky texture.

-• Give it time to set and chill: Pumpkin flan needs time to set properly after baking, first to reach room temperature and then for chilling in the fridge, but this will give you the perfect texture to slice it!
+• Give it time to set and chill: Flan needs time to set properly after baking, first to reach room temperature and then for chilling in the fridge, but this is key for perfect slices.

 How To Serve

 Pumpkin flan is so delicious on its own with the simple caramel sauce drizzled on each slice before serving.
-But if you wanna take it over the top, serve with:
+But if you want to serve it for your Thanksgiving dinner (along with or instead of your pumpkin pie!), I recommend serving with:

 • Whipped cream.